jckouame/EclipseTrainingSlides/slides.md

 title: Course Projects
 build_lists: true

-## Debug Frame Spy
+1. Debug Frame Spy
-- New view displaying a history of every `function:line` at which the debugger stopped.
+    - New view logging each `method:line` at which the debugger stopped.
-## Enable GDB verbosity
+1. Replace "main" with "entry" in Debug view
+    - When using a new type of debug session called FrameSpy
-- Extend debugger to enable verbosity in GDB when starting a debug session
+1. Enable GDB verbosity when starting a FrameSpy session
-## Code Complexity Checker
+1. Code Complexity Checker
     - Codan code checker warning when a method is too long
     - Codan code checker warning of incompatible return type of overriding method

 ---
 title: Debug Frame Spy